MAIF/daikoku/manual/src/main/paradox/producerusage/2-members.md

 Simply select a user in the selector in the top left of the page.

 ### Remove a member
-Hover the avatar of the member and click on the `trash` button
+Hover the avatar of the member and click on the `delete` button (trash icon).

 ### Update member permission
-Hover the avatar of the member and click on the `cog` button.
+Hover the avatar of the member and click on the `manage permissions` button (user/cog icon).
 Then, choose:

-* admin: member can access everything
+* admin: member can access everything.
 * api editor: member can't manage team but can create an api.
-* nothing: member can just subscribe another team api
+* nothing: member can just subscribe another team api.

 ### Update apikeys visibility
 A switch button allow to team admins to set apikey visibility.
-If it's on off position, just team admins are able to see apikeys.
+If it's on on position, just team admins are able to see apikeys.